 Nissan e-NV200 Charging times

-Below is a table showing approximately how long it will take to charge a Nissan e-NV200, fitted with the optional 6.6 kW on-board charger.
+Below is a table showing approximately how long it will take to charge a Nissan e-NV200 40 kWh with the standard 6.6 kW on-board charger.
 Times are for a 100% charge for all but rapid charging, which is quoted at the usual 0-80%.

 It is worth noting that these times are only a guide as very rarely will an EV driver want to charge from 0%, preferring instead to keep some battery charge in hand.
 Other factors that might vary the charging time – either reducing it or extending the time taken – include the issue of battery capacities having upper and lower charge restrictions to extend battery life and protect against potential damage, and charging rates slowing down as maximum charge approaches.

-The Nissan e-NV200 is fitted with a 3.3 kW on-board charger as standard, for all applications apart from Rapid 50 kW DC.
-Often the optional 6.6 kW on-board charger is fitted though to make greater use of public charger points.
-This means that even when connected to a fast charger with a higher maximum output, the Nissan e-NV200 will only be able to accept up to either 3.3 kW or 6.6 kW, depending on specification.
+The Nissan e-NV200 is fitted with a 6.6 kW on-board charger as standard, for all applications apart from Rapid 50 kW DC.
+This means that even when connected to a fast charger with a higher maximum output, the Nissan e-NV200 will only be able to accept up 6.6 kW, depending on specification.

 Times below are calculated using the optional 6.6 kW on-board charger.
 For models where the standard on-board charger is fitted, the fast times below need to be doubled.